AmanoTeam/EduuRobot/README.rst

 Translations
 ------------
-Translations should be done in our `Crowdin project <https://crowdin.com/project/eduurobot>`__, as Crowdin checks for grammar issues, provides improved context about the string being translated and so on, thus possibly providing better quality translations.
+Translations should be done in our `Weblate project <https://weblate.amanoteam.com/projects/eduurobot/main/>`__, as Weblate checks for grammar issues, provides improved context about the string being translated and so on, thus possibly providing better quality translations.
 But you can also submit a pull request if you prefer translating that way.